AllonKleinLab/paper-data/Scully_Ciona_blood_2025/HCR_FISH/napari_image_analysis_pipeline/README.md

 2. Images initially appear in black and white (gray look-up-table) for more consistent contrast limit setting.
 Click "Fluorescent channels color" to set the look-up-tables for each channel to different colors.
 (Click "Fluorescent channels gray" to go back to non-pseudocolored view).
 Cropped images will be saved in whatever colors are set in the napari viewer at the time of saving.

 3. If helfpul for more easily matching cells between rounds of imaging, the _pre-FISH live_ images can be shifted relative to the others.
 Use the widget second from the top right to adjust x and y, then click "Shift live images".
+For the example sample, we recommend setting x=0 and y=45.

 ### Saving cropped images of single cells
 The pipeline is designed to easily save cropped images of individual cells' live morphologies and HCR FISH fluorescence.
 [This video](https://youtu.be/V9NSjeSv_N4) shows how to use the viewer to save cropped images of a marker-positive cell.